 - Kevin G. Long, President, Employee Benefits Law Group

 🌟 I've added millions to the bottom line for professional services firms and big companies like First Data, Adobe & Symantec by interviewing their clients.
-My client interviews allow firms to think like their clients, positioning good firms to be great, and attracting better projects, faster.
+My client interviews allows positioning good firms to be great, and attracting better projects, faster.

 🌟 Reverse-engineering great relationships leads to repeatable actions that deliver predictable results.
 My clients are not afraid of change, but they don’t have time to screw around for the sake of change.
 No more random acts of marketing.

 I wasn’t always a consultant.
 I know how hard it is to focus on long-term growth when you’re responsible for client work, business development, and leading your firm.

 My teen-aged paper route taught me small things make a HUGE difference.
 Often these are the actual reasons your Best Clients select your firm.

 In an ideal world:

 🌟 You generate more income without working more hours

 🌟 You are not essential for closing every deal

 My mission is growing your income with the resources you have.
 In the process you build a great firm that attracts the best clients and employees.